itimotin/AdvancedSD_ChainOfResponsability/README.md

 ![ChainOfResponsability Lab](https://github.com/itimotin/AdvancedSD_ChainOfResponsability/blob/master/task.png)

 Redesign this application and implement it with the Chain of Responsibility pattern.

-a.
+Markup a.
 Draw the modified class diagram with the Chain of Responsibility pattern applied.
        b.
 Draw a sequence diagram that shows how your new design works.
 On the sequence diagram you should show how the Chain of Responsibility pattern works.
        c.
 Implement your design in Java.

 ![ChainOfResponsability ClassDiagram](https://github.com/itimotin/AdvancedSD_ChainOfResponsability/blob/master/classDiagram.png)